 Finally, if you have trouble sleeping due to anxiety or stress, try relaxation techniques such as meditation or deep breathing exercises before bedtime.

 Read Next – How to have a body at 40: Tips that work

 The Bottom Line

 Melatonin is an effective supplement that can help you fall asleep, especially if you have insomnia or jet lag.
 It may have other health benefits, as well.

-If you would like to try melatonin, start with a lower dose of 0.5–1 mg, taken 30 minutes before bed.
-If that doesn’t work, you can increase your dose to 3–5 mg.
+If you want to try melatonin, start with a lower dose of 0.5–1 mg, taken 30 minutes before bed.
+If that doesn’t work, you can increase your amount to 3–5 mg.